canallee/Cyclical-Kernel-Adaptive-Metropolis/README.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache-2.svg)](https://opensource.org/licenses/Apache-2.0)

-cKAM, cyclical Kernel Adaptive Metropolis, is a gradient-free adaptive MCMC algorithm which incorporates a cyclical stepsize scheme to allow control for exploration and adaptive sampling.
+We introduce cKAM, cyclical Kernel Adaptive Metropolis, a gradient-free adaptive MCMC algorithm which incorporates a cyclical stepsize scheme to allow control for exploration and adaptive sampling.
 The paper can be found in https://arxiv.org/pdf/2206.14421.pdf.

 ![cKAM](cKAM.png "Title")